fmshot2/multivendor-ecommerce-app/README.md

 Multivendor Ecommerce App is a multivendor ecommerce app built with PHP/Laravel.
 It includes a full admin mangement system for the Users, Products, Categories, etc. The Userr part involves a full search, filter, cart, wishlist and payment systems:

 ## Running the Project
- To run, download, unzip, add your db in the env, then run the migratation and seed commands.
+ To run, download, unzip, add your db in the env, then run the migration and seed commands.

 ## Suggestions